gitlabhq/gitlabhq/doc/git_hooks/git_hooks.md

 * every commit should reference a reference JIRA issue.
 For example: `Refactored css.
 Fixes JIRA-123. `
 * users should not be able to remove git tags with `git push`

-All you need to do is write simple regular expression that requires mention of JIRA issue in commit message.
+All you need to do is write simple regular expression that requires mention of JIRA issue in a commit message.
 It can be something like this `/JIRA\-\d+/`.
 Just paste regular expression into commit message textfield(without start and ending slash) and save changes.
 See screenshot below: